Starr King School for the Ministry: Academics

 Starr King School for the Ministry educates people for Unitarian Universalist ministry and for progressive religious leadership in society.
 Its approach to the study of theology is inspired by Unitarian Universalism's liberal religious values.
 It is dedicated to providing student-centered, multi-religious, counter-oppressive graduate education that cultivates multi-religious life and learning, and creates just and sustainable communities.

 The school offers two master's degrees: Master of Divinity (M.Div.) and Master of Arts in Social Change (M.A.S.C.).
-It also offers certificates in Chaplaincy Studies, Unitarian Universalist Studies and Multi-Religious Studies.
+It also offers certificates in Chaplaincy Studies, Unitarian Universalist Studies, Multi-Religious Studies, and Psychedelic Justice & Companioning.

 The school is accredited by the Association of Theological Schools (ATS).